Haberfield

 Haberfield has shown very soft population growth performance across periods assessed by AreaSearch

-The population of Haberfield is estimated at around 6,677 as of February 2026.
-This reflects a growth of 197 people since the 2021 Census, which reported a population of 6,480 people.
-The change is inferred from AreaSearch's estimation of the resident population at 6,643 following examination of ABS' ERP data release in June 2024 and an additional 22 validated new addresses since the Census date.
-This results in a density ratio of 2,793 persons per square kilometer, placing Haberfield in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was primarily responsible for population growth during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, the suburb of Haberfield's population is estimated at around 6,677.
+This reflects an increase of 197 people (3.0%) since the Census in 2021, which reported a population of 6,480 people.
+The change is inferred from the resident population of 6,643, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024, and an additional 22 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,793 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with Haberfield expected to increase by 25 persons to reach 6,702 by 2041, reflecting a total increase of 0.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Examining future population trends, lower quartile growth of statistical areas across the nation is anticipated, with the suburb expected to increase by 32 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 0.0% in total over the 17 years.

 Frequently Asked Questions - Population